 Although I started out writing mostly about design, shopping and travel, food eventually took center stage.
 This was a natural development, and one I didn’t have to think too much about.
 Food has always loomed large in my life and writing about it, day to day, has come easily.
 I write a lot about restaurants, but also include a lot recipes and and often try to tackle more abstract issues.
 And drinking.
 I really love to drink.
 So there’s that too.

 While I do occasionally mouth off, I do try to keep the blog useful.
-I’m hoping that each blog post will give you something you can take away with you – a recipe, or a restaurant or something to do next time you’re in Rome.
+I’m hoping that each blog post will give you something you can take away with you – a recipe, or a restaurant or something to do next time you’re in Italy.
 I’m big on lists, and hope you’ll print them out and forward them around.

 Geography: Yes, I’m in Rome.
 But I also have a house in Umbria, and travel around Europe quite a bit.
 So expect reports from all over.